• Skip to primary navigation

 Last Updated on July 3, 2019 by Swagatam 10 Comments

-The article discusses a simple RF remote control circuit which can be used for activating a digital camera remotely, by a press of a button.
+In this article I have explained a simple RF remote control circuit which can be used for activating a digital camera remotely, by a press of a button.
 The idea was requested by Mr. Pat

 Circuit Objectives and Requirements